mars0i/pasta/doc/notes/functionalMASON.md

 24 of the v.19 manual.
 (You make this happen by calling Display2D.reset().)

-Unless it's possible to manually step the scheduler or something like that.
+## But could I step the scheduler myself?

+i.e. rather than the MASON scheduler driving Clojure code, let Clojure drive the MASON UI.

-Well this may be possible with Schedule.step().
-Note thogh it will only do anything if there are things registered on the schedule.
+Well there's a step() function in Schedule.
+Note though it will only do anything if there are things registered on the schedule.
+So I would have to add things to the schedule before calling step(), or maybe just leave them on there but repeat.

+But how do you pause it?
+This is clearly possible, since you can do this in the GUI.
+But I think that step() is exposed mainly so people can override it in a subclass.

+(Note though that step() in Steppable is something completely different.)

+In the MASON source, look at the second def of `pressPause() in display/Console.java.
+This calls setPlayState().
+The comments there suggest that we can call pressPause, but that we shouldn't mess with setPlayState() or anything further.

+Question: If I *can* do this repeated pausing and starting, is it a good idea?  e.g. will it make the thing a lot slower?
+Note that in Console.java, pausing involves messing with the state of a thread.

 ## Is it necessary to extend SimState?